 This blog is partially a reflection on a research started in 2012 with Prof Schoenefeldt at the School of Architecture and Planning, University of Kent when I was a Ph.D. candidate.
 Although that research focused mainly on Climatically Interactive Facades, this blog explores a wider concept of interactive facades in Architecture.

-The name SINTAA is acrimonious of Studio of Interactionists Associated Architects because Interactionism is our philosophy and our goal is to create interactionisms through all our projects.
+The name SINTAA is an acronym for the word Studio of Interactionists Associated Architects because Interactionism is our philosophy and our goal is to create interactionisms through all our projects.

 Therefore this blog wants to be our reflective space where to develop our methodology and test our ideas.